ni/measurement-plugin-converter-python/src/ui_creator/README.md

 - Graph Array Output
 - Progress Bar

-### Prerequisites

-For update command,

-- The selected measurement plug-in UI file should have been created using the Measurement Plug-In UI Editor.
-- Atleast one control/indicator should be present in it.

-### Limitations

-- Unsupported data elements for the update command, if present in the input UI file but not bound to any input or output, will remain unbound.
-New elements will be created for inputs and outputs if their data types are [supported](#supported-data-types).
-- Data types such as `Path`, `Enum`, `DoubleXYData`, and their 1D array variants are not supported.

 ### Event logger

 - The tool generates a log at the start of the conversion process, recording all actions performed throughout.
 - The log file is located inside the "Logs" folder within the output directory.
 - This log includes detailed information on any errors encountered during the process.

+### Limitations

+- For the update command, if an unsupported data element exists in the input UI file and is not linked to any input or output, it will remain unbound and will not be updated.
+New elements will be created for inputs and outputs if their data types are [supported](#supported-data-types).
+- Data types such as `Path`, `Enum`, `DoubleXYData`, and their 1D array variants are not supported.